 southeast swell is expected through this time.

 See the latest Oahu Surf Discussion (SRDHFO) for additional

 details on surf and swell.

-Small Craft Advisory until 6 AM HST Saturday for Maalaea Bay-
+Small Craft Advisory until 6 PM HST Sunday for Maalaea Bay-

 Pailolo Channel-Alenuihaha Channel-Big Island Leeward Waters-Big